herereadthis/timballisto/docs/GPIO.md

 * Pins: `GPIO2` (#3) and `GPIO3` (#5)
 * I<sup>2</sup>C allows data exchange between microcontrollers and peripherals with a minimum of wiring

+### W1 - 1-Wire

+* Pin: `GPIO4` (#7)
+* 1-wire is a device communication data bus system, developed by Dallas Semiconductor.
+* It provides low speed data, signalling and power over a single signal wire.

 ### UART 0 Universal Asynchronous Receiver/Transmitter

 * Pins: `GPIO2` (#8) and `GPIO3` (#10)